MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

     └── 2019
 ```

-The `pas` files are generated every hour with filenames similar to:
+The `pas` files are generated every hour with file names similar to:

 ```
 pas/2019/pas_20190627.rda